Charlottenhof Palace: Charlottenhof Park

 The landscape architect Peter Joseph Lenné was charged with the design of the Charlottenhof gardens.

-He completely recreated the originally flat and partly marshy area into an English garden with trees, lawn and water features.
+He completely recreated the initially flat and partly marshy area into an English garden with trees, lawn and water features.
 He also linked the new park at Charlottenhof to the older one at Sanssouci from the time of Frederick the Great.

 World Heritage Site

 Since 1990, Charlottenhof Palace has been part of the UNESCO World Heritage Site "Palaces and Parks of Potsdam and Berlin".
 The palace is administered by the Stiftung Preußische Schlösser und Gärten Berlin-Brandenburg.